While conversions are tangible and measurable, customer engagement is not that straightforward.

 Ask questions and reward the answers

 The key to any successful relationship is getting to know each other.
-Same applies for building a relationship with your customers.
+The same applies to building a relationship with your customers.

 In order to engage them and offer something valuable, first, you need to find out what they actually like, need, and want.
 And surveys are a great way to do so.